GoDzM4TT3O/dotfiles/README.md

 `*/30 * * * * /usr/bin/updatedb`

 Every 30 minutes the command "updatedb" will run, so that the next time you run "locate FILE" it will be very fast to show you where a file is.

+### RSS Reader

+I use Newsboat, with Luke Smith's custom config and my own URLs.
+You can use Newsboat to open Youtube videos in `mpv`, but first you need to install `urlscan`:

+- Debian/Mint/Ubuntu: `sudo apt install urlscan`
+- Arch Linux/Manjaro: `sudo pacman -S urlscan`

 ***